 Everyone’s biggest complaint about the AirPods is battery life.
 The AirPods 1 and 2 offer only 5 hours on a single charge, while the AirPods Pro is rated lower at 4.5 hours; ANC takes up a lot of juice.
 The charging cases for all three models provide the same amount of playtime: 24 hours.
 There are no reports that suggest these numbers will change regarding the AirPods 3.

 Our guess is that battery life will remain between 4.5 to 5 hours on a single charge.
 Boo.
+LeaksApplePro stated that the AirPods Pro 2 would have “better battery life,” so if there’s any legitimacy to that claim, Apple may be working on a way to increase playtimes on the AirPods 3 as well.
 Wireless charging also sounds like a guarantee, especially since Apple has released Qi-based wireless charging cases for its latest models.

 Apple’s quick charging feature seems like another given.
 The AirPods 2 offers three hours on a 15-minute charge, whereas the AirPods Pro performs similarly, netting users 1 hour of playtime on a 5-minute charge.
 While effective, we feel Apple needs to take a page out of Beats’ playbook, and utilize the Powerbeats Pro’s Fast Fuel feature, which gives you slightly more playtime within the same charging time: 1.5 hours on a 5-minute charge and 4.5 hours on 15 minutes.